operate-first/sre/sre_maturity.md

 *This is a stub.
 Please help by adding content.
 Ref: [SIGSRE-86](https://issues.redhat.com/browse/SIGSRE-86)*

 * Contact with upstream (whichever team owns the product you’re SRE-ing) is well-established and they have resources reserved to work on issues raised by your SRE team.
   Workarounds for production issues applied by SREs are always temporary, while upstream works on a proper fix.
-* Toil items are tracked and a simple scoring system is used to prioritize work.
 * Regular meetings are held to review recent on-call shifts and ensure all improvement opportunities have been captured and scored to prioritize future work.
-*
+* Care is taken that observed toil items and improvement opportunities are always written up and tracked.
+* When planning upcoming work through existing planning ceremonies, cards are prioritized higher based on their potential for operational improvements.

 ### Toil Management and Operational Improvements - Phase 3: The 'Run' Phase

-*This is a stub.
-Please help by adding content.
-Ref: [SIGSRE-87](https://issues.redhat.com/browse/SIGSRE-87)*

-* Cooperation with upstream has matured to a point where high priority toil reduction items raised by the SRE team get immediate attention simply because SRE needs the toil reduced as soon as possible.
+* Cooperation with upstream has matured to a point where high priority toil reduction items raised by the SRE team get immediate attention.
   * This is separate from customer-visible incidents, where upstream’s quick involvement would stem from a different escalation path.
 * Toil reduction opportunities are scored with a multi-variable scoring system tailored to a particular SRE team’s goals and priorities.